AI-in-Health/MedLLMsPracticalGuide/README.md

 <sup>9</sup>Alibaba, <sup>10</sup>Harvard T.H.
 Chan School of Public Health, <sup>11</sup>MIT, <sup>12</sup>Yale University, <sup>13</sup>Tencent, <sup>14</sup>Amazon*

 ##  📣 Update News
 [2024-10-11] 🎉🎉🎉 Big News!
-Our repository has reached 1,000 stars 🌟.
+Our repository has reached 1,000 🌟.
 Thank you to everyone who contributed.

 [2024-07-10] We have updated our [Version 6](https://arxiv.org/abs/2311.05112).
 Thank you all for your support!